-274 Some shoals and banks lie in the approach to the archipelago.
+272 Some shoals and banks lie in the approach to the archipelago.
 A rocky shoal with a depth of 28.8 m lies 6.7 miles east of Île du Corossol.
 Another rocky shoal with a depth of 35 m lies 4.8 miles SSE of Île du Corossol.
 Banc Ouellet, with a least depth of 41 m, and Banc du Ouest are situated 1.5 miles south and 2.8 miles west of Île du Corossol, respectively.

-275 Approach Channels.- The main channel to Baie des Sept Îles is through Chenal du Milieu, between La Petite Basque and La Grande Basque to the east, and Île du Corossol, Île Manowin and the peninsula forming the west entrance point of the bay.
-This channel is 1.7 miles wide and clear of dangers 90 m offshore except for Pointe à la Marmite, off which a reef extends for 275 m.
+Approach Channels. - The main channel to Baie des Sept Îles is through Chenal du Milieu, between La Petite Basque and La Grande Basque to the east, and Île du Corossol, Île Manowin and the peninsula forming the west entrance point of the bay.
+This channel is 1.7 miles wide and clear of dangers 90 m offshore except for Pointe à Ia Marmite, off which a reef extends for 275 m.

-276 Che nal de l'Est, between La Grande Basque and Pointe aux Basques, is obstructed by Récif du Basque where deep passages of 0.1 and 0.2 mile wide run to the north and south of the reef, respectively; the reef is marked by buoys.
+274 Che nal de l'Est, between La Grande Basque and Pointe aux Basques, is obstructed by Récif du Basque where deep passages of 0.1 and 0.2 mile wide run to the north and south of the reef, respectively; the reef is marked by buoys.

-277 Chenal de l'Ouest, 0.7 mile wide, is deep and runs between Îlets De Quen and Pointe à la Chasse, which is the south tip of the peninsula.
+Pointe à la Chasse, which is the south tip of the peninsula.
 Rocks, some of them drying, lie 0.1 mile north of Îlets De Quen.
 The ebb stream in this passage sets to the east towards Îlets De Quen.

-278 Île du Corossol light (1658) is near the ESE extremity of the island (50°05'N, 66°23'W). Île du Corossol is a migratory bird sanctuary (Environment Canada); access regulations apply to these protected areas.
+276 Île du Corossol light (1658) is near the ESE extremity of the island (50°05'N, 66°23'W). Île du Corossol is a migratory bird sanctuary (Environment Canada); access regulations apply to these protected areas.

-279 Îlets De Quen light (1674) is on the most western islet (50°07'N, 66°26'W).
+277 Îlets De Quen light (1674) is on the most western islet ($50^{\circ}07'N$, $66^{\circ}26'W$).
 Pointe à la Chasse light (1675) is on the point.
 The two lights mark Chenal de l'Ouest.